Board of Directors

-Joseph Slattery joined the Exosome Diagnostics Board of Directors in June 2013 and as the Chairman of our Audit Committee since October 2013.
+Joseph Slattery joined the Exosome Diagnostics Board of Directors in June 2013 and has served as the Chairman of our Audit Committee since October 2013.
 He is currently the Executive Vice President and Chief Financial Officer at TransEnterix, Inc., a publicly held company focused on surgical robotics.
-He also serves on the Board of Directors of CVRx, Inc., a privately held company developing implantable technology for the treatment of hypertension and heart disease.
-Mr. Slattery previously served as a Director, Chairman of the Audit Committee and member of the Nominating & Governance Committee of Micromet, Inc., a publicly held biopharmaceutical company, and as a Director and Chairman of the Audit Committee of Baxano Surgical, Inc., a publicly held company focused on minimally-invasive spine solutions, where he also served separately as Executive Vice President and Chief Financial officer.
-Mr. Slattery was also Chief Financial Officer and Senior Vice President, Digene Corporation, a molecular diagnostics company that developed and marketed the first FDA-approved test for Human Papillomavirus that was acquired by QIAGEN, N.V. in 2007 for $1.6 billion.
+He also serves on the Board of Directors of CVRx, Inc., and Replimune Group, Inc..
+Mr. Slattery previously served as a Director, Chairman of the Audit Committee and member of the Nominating & Governance Committee of Micromet, Inc., and as a Director and Chairman of the Audit Committee of Baxano Surgical, Inc., where he also served separately as Executive Vice President and Chief Financial officer.
+Mr. Slattery was also Chief Financial Officer and Senior Vice President, Digene Corporation.
 Mr. Slattery received a B.S. degree in Accountancy from Bentley University and is a Certified Public Accountant.